Shynixn/ShyScoreboard/README.md

 ## Features

-* Create multiple scoreboards, which can be activated by permissions or commands
+* Create multiple scoreboards, which can be activated by permissions, commands or entering WorldGuard regions
 * All scoreboards are non-flickering
-* 32 character lines
+* Unlimited character lines in Minecraft Version 1.17 - Latest
 * PlaceHolderApi support
 * WorldGuard Flag support
 * Bukkit and Folia compatible